ensaremirerol/BigAdd/README.md

 12      | ,       | 12               | ,                | NOP                | OUT_LIST
 13      | from    | 11               | .                | NOP                | IDENTIFIER_USE

+* KeyCode: Keywords' code.
+* Keyword: Keyword itself.
+* Expected KeyCode: Next expected keycode.
+* Expected Keyword: Next expected keyword.
+* Expected Flag: Expected flag for the use of this KeyWord.
+* Next Flag: Flag for next expected "word".

+Lexical analyzer always checks flag first.

+If `(flag & KEYWORD_EXPECTED)` bitwise operation is `0`,
+lexical analyzer expects a non-keyword word.

+Otherwise, the lexical analyzer expects a keyword according to the expectedKeycode.

+Note: If the Expected keycode is -1, the lexical analyzer expects the flag to be LINE_ENDED.
+Otherwise, the lexical analyzer expects the flag to be NOP.

 #### Keyword Functions

 * ```c
   KeyWord *addKeyWord(char *keyWord, KeyWord *prev, char keycode, char expectedKeyCode, unsigned char flagsForKeyWord,
                     unsigned char flagsForNextKeyWord);
   ```
   * Adds keyword to list.

 * ```c
   KeyWord *createKeyWordLinkedList();
   ```
-    * Creates linked list and returns root of it.
+  * Creates linked list and returns the root of it.

 * ```c
   KeyWord *getKeyWord(char *keyWord, KeyWord *keyWordRoot);
   ```
   * Returns KeyWord pointer using keyWord string(char array).
-Returns NULL if keyWord not in list.
+Returns NULL if keyWord not in the list.

 * ```c
   KeyWord *getKeyWordbyIndex(char keyCode, KeyWord *keyWordRoot);
   ```
   * Same as above.
 Just uses keyCodes to find KeyWord.

 * ```c
   void freeKeyWordLinkedList(KeyWord *root);